samuelthomas2774/nxapi/README.md

 Node.js and npm must already be installed.

+> [!NOTE]
+> When building from source nxapi will not have a nxapi-auth client identifier necessary to use the f-generation API.
+Register a test OAuth client at https://nxapi-auth.fancy.org.uk/oauth/clients with the scope `ca:gf ca:er ca:dr` and add the client ID to [the `.env` file used by nxapi](#environment-variables) as `NXAPI_AUTH_CLIENT_ID`.
+This will use the same client for the command line and Electron app.
+This is only necessary if you are using nxapi to access the Coral API directly, if you are not using the Coral API, or are using the `ZncProxyApi` class instead of `CoralApi`, nxapi doesn't need to use the f-generation API.

 ```sh
 # Don't download an archive, as nxapi detects the current git revision
 git clone https://gitlab.fancy.org.uk/samuel/nxapi.git